 Protecting your family, leaving a legacy.

 We understand that it’s important to you that your loved ones are properly cared for in the event of an unexpected death.
 During our 35 years of business, we have witnessed the problems associated with poorly constructed estate plans.
 These problems have included unnecessary taxes, probate, inappropriate asset transfers, and fractured relationships between siblings.
-We believe that our unique process towards estate planning provides the solution to mitigate these problems.
+We believe that our unique process of estate planning in Eau Claire provides the solution to mitigate these problems.

 The first step to creating an effective estate plan includes hiring an effective estate attorney.
 Many people choose an attorney to create their estate plan by asking for referrals from friends or other acquaintances.
 Friends and acquaintances frequently will refer attorneys they may have had a good experience with; unfortunately, the experience they may have had with an attorney does not ensure that they can create an effective estate plan.
 Selecting an attorney who creates effective estate plans requires seeing the aftermath of the estate plans.
 Our firm has personally witnessed the aftermath of many different attorneys’ estate plans.
 We use this information to build our network of estate attorneys.